 There are many questions that can be answered quickly with just a touch of research.

 Don’t know if you should use a target-date fund in your retirement plan?
 Check online.
-Resources like CentSai, the Consumer Financial Protection Bureau, the Federal Trade Commission, and MyMoney can help you get in touch with access to all the information you might need to live a financially secure life.
+Resources like the Consumer Financial Protection Bureau, the Federal Trade Commission can help you access all the information you might need to live a financially secure life.

 You can pick a topic that can improve your financial life and find out more about it in less than five minutes.
 And that’s a financially literate thing to do.